The Potential of LLMs in Medical Education: Generating Questions and Answers for Qualification Exams: Results

 \section{Results}

+Table~\ref{result-all-table} details the mean scores and their corresponding 95\% confidence interval of the evaluation results.
+For question generation, ERNIE 4 achieved the highest cumulative score in four evaluation metrics, with a total of 16.47.
+Qwen exhibited the overall inferior performance among 8 LLMs.
+Further, human experts achieved a total of 15.33. we consider the result of different methods to be significantly better than Qwen's when the p-value of the Wilcoxon signed-rank test is less than 0.05 (marked with *).
+In particular, Human experts scored higher than all AI models in terms of sufficiency of key information (3.67 [3.40, 3.93]), but lagged behind all AI models in terms of information accuracy (3.63 [3.37, 3.90]).
+In terms of the internal comparison among LLMs, ERNIE 4 (3.57 [3.18, 3.96]), Spark 4 (3.57 [3.09, 4.04]), and Mistral (3.53 [3.16, 3.91]) secured the top three positions, respectively, in terms of the sufficiency of key information, each demonstrating a significant advantage over Qwen.

+For answer generation, Human experts achieved the highest cumulative score across four evaluation metrics, totaling 14.50, while Doubao achieved the second, totaling 14.27.
+Mistral showed the overall least favorable performance among 8 LLMs. we consider the result of LLMs to be significantly better than Mistral's when the p-value of the Wilcoxon signed-rank test is less than 0.05 (marked with *).
+It was observed that human experts achieved highest scores on coherence (3.93 [3.77, 4.10]) and factual consistency (3.60 [3.39, 3.81]).
+Furthermore, Doubao significantly outperformed Mistral in terms of coherence (3.57 [3.25, 3.89]), factual consistency (3.60 [3.30, 3.90]), evidence of statement (3.57 [3.23, 3.90]), and professionalism (3.53 [3.21, 3.85]).
+Spark 4, on the other hand, demonstrated significant superiority over Mistral on three metrics: coherence (3.53 [3.21, 3.85]), factual consistency (3.57 [3.25, 3.89]), and evidence of statement (3.60 [3.28, 3.92]).
+Furthermore, ERNIE 4 was found to be significantly more proficient than Mistral in the realm of professionalism (3.37 [3.05, 3.68]).

-We implemented a comprehensive qualitative evaluation of the AI-generated questions by human medical experts, focusing on four criteria: coherence, sufficiency of key information, information correctness, and professionalism.
-Figure 1 visualizes the average rating results of human experts on the question generation of different LLMs based on a same sampled set of elderly chronic disease admission reports.
+We implemented a comprehensive qualitative evaluation of the AI-generated questions by human experts, focusing on four criteria: coherence, sufficiency of key information, information correctness, and professionalism.
+Figure~\ref{Bar-all-question} visualizes the average rating results of human experts on the question generation of different methods based on a same sampled set of elderly chronic disease admission reports.
 It can be noted that the majority of LLMs achieve scores over 4 in terms of coherence and information correctness, and achieve scores nearly 4 in terms of professionalism, whereas the average score for sufficient of key information is relatively lower, with one scoring below 3.5 in general.
-This phenomenon may indicate that human experts were satisfied with the contextual semantic correctness and readability of AI-generated questions.
+This phenomenon may indicate that human evaluators were satisfied with the contextual semantic correctness and readability of AI-generated questions.
 However, in determining whether the questions are professionally appropriate, the LLMs still incur a loss of critical information during the process of extracting and abstracting information from the input reports.
+Although the standard deviations of 8 LLMs were greater than the human's, they have achieved a similar criteria level.